CodingItWrong/user-modifiable-software/hypercard/competitors-and-successors.md

 But the relationship between HyperCard and the web goes deeper than just the use case of sharing information.
 The interface of the web browser itself was inspired by HyperCard.
 This included ViolaWWW, an early experimental browser:

 > Berners-Lee created his own World Wide Web browser, then released the coding library for the project so that programmers could develop their own versions…These included Pei-Yuan Wei, working on UNIX X-terminals at UC Berkeley's Experimental Computing Facility.
 Where did Wei derive inspiration for his "ViolaWWW" web browser?
 He took his lead from a program that he found fascinating, even though he did not have a Mac of his own.
 "HyperCard was very compelling back then, you know graphically, this hyperlink thing," Wei later recalled.
 "I got a HyperCard manual and looked at it and just basically took the concepts and implemented them in X-windows," which is a visual component of UNIX.
 The resulting browser, Viola, included HyperCard-like components: bookmarks, a history feature, tables, graphics.
-And, like HyperCard, it could run programs.

 (Ars)